 Figure legends

 Figure 1.
 Flowchart of the proposed feature representation learning scheme.
-There are three main steps: Firstly, we built a feature pool by varying the feature parameters based on 29 different feature encoding algorithms.
+There are three main steps.
+Firstly, we built a feature pool by varying the feature parameters based on 29 different feature encoding algorithms.
 Each feature descriptor is subsequently trained with RF classifier, generating class and probabilsitc information, respectively.
 Secondly, the resulting class probabilistic information are separately combined to form two feature vectors.
 Afterwards, we did the feature selection by using MRMD and SFS methods, obtaining the corresponding optimal feature subset.
 Finally, the two optimal feature subsets are merged with sequential features to form the multi-view features, the representation ability of which are further optimized.
 The resulting features are used to train the prediction model.

 Figure 2.
 T-SNE distribution of the three best individual feature descriptors, probabilistic features, and class features.
 (A-C) denote the distribution of the three individual feature descriptors: ZSC(NT=10), CTDC, and AAC (NT=9), respectively; (D) denotes the distribution of the class features (F107_c); (E) denotes the distribution of the probabilistic features (F36_p).